ihcsim/linkerd2-gitops/README.md

   into the workloads and changes between versions
 * Let Argo CD manage Linkerd control plane lifecycle by synchronizing your live workloads with your version control system (i.e. single source of truth)
+    * Showcase how the upgrade workflow is made easy
-* Define a Argo CD _project_ to limit deployment permissions to selected servers , namespaces and resources
+* Define Argo CD _projects_ to manage bootstrap dependencies
+    * Projects are also used to limit access to servers, namespaces and resources
+* Use sealed-secrets to manage the encryption and auto-decryption of the mTLS trust anchor
-* Let cert-manager manage the mTLS issuer secret to eliminate manual steps to manage the issuer certificates and privte keys
+* Let cert-manager manage the mTLS issuer key/cert lifecycle
+* Utilize Linkerd auto proxy injection feature to add applications to the mesh in a GitOps workflow

 Why Argo CD?